ph4zel/PersianTextEdit/README.md

 Persian Text: Main persian text

-Reload In Ready: if true, Persian Text(Variable) generate to Persian Mode (Right to left and more)
+Reload In Ready: if true, Persian Text(Variable) generated to Persian Mode (Right to left and more)

-Reload Text: if clicked in editor or set in code, generate to Persian Mode (Right to left and more)
+Reload Text: if clicked in editor or set in code, generated to Persian Mode (Right to left and more)

 # PersianButton